2012–13 TSG 1899 Hoffenheim season

-The 2012–13 TSG 1899 Hoffenheim season is the 114th season in the club's football history.
-In 2012–13 the club plays in the Bundesliga, the top tier of German football.
-It is the club's fifth consecutive season in this league, having been promoted from the 2.
+The 2012–13 TSG 1899 Hoffenheim season was the 114th season in the club's football history.
+In 2012–13 the club played in the Bundesliga, the top tier of German football.
+It was the club's fifth consecutive season in this league, having been promoted from the 2.
 Bundesliga in 2008.

 The club also took part in the 2012–13 edition of the DFB-Pokal, where they were eliminated in the first round by fourth division side Berliner AK 07, losing 4–0.

 Review and events

 1899 Hoffenheim began their season with a 4–0 defeat against regional team Berliner AK, the largest victory for a fourth division club against a Bundesliga side.
 Tim Wiese made his competitive debut for the club.

 On 3 December, manager Markus Babbel was released because of poor results, with the team in 16th place in the Bundesliga.